-The allocation of property numbers or names and street names to form an address is very important in order to be able to locate properties.
-Please do not allocate your own house number, or name.
+The allocation of an officially registered address is very important in order to be able to locate a property.
+Please do not allocate your own house number or name.

 Postal addresses cannot be allocated to certain properties such as agricultural barns, boathouses and holiday lodges.

 This address information is used by organisations including:

 - emergency services